 Categories and Keyword Phrases

 Site structure also has everything to do with your keyword strategy.
 You get traffic to your site from a search result.
-As we discuss in our keyword strategy post, longer more specific keyword phrases have a better chance of being returned because they have less competition.
+As we discuss in our keyword strategy post, longer more specific keyword phrases have a better chance of being returned in search results because they have less competition.
 The longer more specific your keyword phrase the less competition you’ll have for that phrase.
 One, two and three word phrases have much more competition.

 The farther you go down in your site structure the more specific your targeted keyword phrases should be.
 A category is a generalization and members of that category are more specific instances of the category.
 SEO is all about being found in search results and the longer the keyword phrase the better you’ll do.
 As your specific long keyword pages get noticed they’ll gather SEO authority.
 And this adds authority to the category page just above it.
 This is the SEO strategy regarding site structure.